rbrown-65/Covid-19-Prediction-AI-System/README.md

 https://rbrown-65-covid-19-prediction-ai-system-app-v1qsd3.streamlit.app/

-The deployed app summarizes the dataset, model results, direct predictors, network interpretation, and at-home COVID-19 screening workflow.
+The deployed app demonstrates the at-home COVID-19 screening workflow.
+It summarizes the dataset, model results, direct predictors, network interpretation, and example screening output from the final XGBoost model.

+The app shows an example at-home patient scenario with home-available inputs, a predicted probability of PCR-positive COVID-19, a risk category, and a screening recommendation.
+The output is intended for screening support only and does not replace PCR testing or clinical judgment.

 The full reproducible notebook is available in this repository and can be executed using GitHub Codespaces.